 - Transfer the baking dish to the refrigerator and let the jello shots chill for 45 minutes.

 - Place the strawberry gelatin powder in a small mixing bowl.
-Whisk in the bowling water until the powder is dissolved.
+Whisk in the boiling water until the powder is dissolved.
 Add the cold water and whisk to combine.

 - Place the bowl in the fridge for 15 minutes.

-- Remove the bowl of strawberry jello (should be cooled, but still in its liquid form) and the lemonade shot cups.
+- Remove the bowl of strawberry jello (should be cool, but still in its liquid form) and the lemonade shot cups.

 - Carefully spoon the strawberry jello on top of the lemonade jello in each cup, diving the strawberry jello evenly, until each cup is full.

 - Return the baking dish to the fridge and chill for at least 1 hour, or until the strawberry jello is set.